A Unified Effective Capacity Performance Analysis of Lp-norm Diversity Reception over Arbitrary and Correlated Generalized Fading Channels: The Proposed MGF-based approach

 \subsection{Computational Issues}

-In the case of MRC and AF transmission, the numerical evaluation of EC is rather straightforward because $C_{q}^{\mathrm{MRC}}(u)$ and $C_{q}^{\mathrm{AF}}(u)$ are smooth and well-behaving functions.
-Specifically, EC can be evaluated numerically by employing a $Q$-point Gauss-Chebyshev quadrature technique.
-Alternatively, standard built-in functions for numerical integration available in the most popular mathematical software packages, such as $\rm MATLAB^{TM}$, $\rm MAPLE^{TM}$ or $\rm MATHEMATICA^{TM}$ can also be used.
-However, in order to obtain the EGC performance, the numerical evaluation of a Hankel transform is required, rendering the evaluation considerably more difficult since $C_{q}^{\mathrm{EGC}}(u)$ is oscillatory.
-Nevertheless, efficient methods for the numerical evaluation of the Hankel transform are available in \cite{J:CreeHankel}.
+In the case of MRC, the numerical evaluation of EC is rather straightforward because $C_{q}^{\mathrm{MRC}}(u)$ is a smooth and well-behaving function.
+Specifically, EC can be evaluated numerically by employing a $N$-point Gauss-Chebyshev quadrature technique.
+Alternatively, standard built-in functions for numerical integration available in the most popular mathematical software packages, such as Matlab, Maple or Mathematica can be also used.
+For obtaining EGC, however, the numerical evaluation of a Hankel transform is required, rendering the evaluation considerably more difficult, since $C_{q}^{\mathrm{EGC}}(u)$ is oscillatory.
+However, efficient methods for the numerical evaluation of the Hankel transform are available in \cite{J:CreeHankel}.
 Thus, the integrals in \eqref{Eq:ERMGFbased} are first expressed as

 where $u_0 = 0$ and $u_k$ is the $k$-th zero of $J_{A-1/2}(u)$, for $k \geq 1$.
-It is noted that the series in \eqref{Eq:Hankel} are alternating so that a large number of terms may be required to achieve a sufficient numerical accuracy.
-Fortunately, by invoking a convergence acceleration algorithm, these series can be transformed into another faster converging series using the so-called Epsilon algorithm \cite{J:Shanks}.
-This algorithm generates a two-dimensional array called the $\epsilon$-table with entries $\epsilon_r^{(k)}$, where $r$ is the column index and $k$ the location down the column.
-At the initialization phase, the first column is set to zero as $\epsilon_{-1}^{(k)} = 0$, $\forall k > 0$ and the second column is set to the given partial sums $s_k$ of \eqref{Eq:Hankel}, i.e. $\epsilon_{0}^{(k)} = s_k$, $k = 0,1, \ldots, N-1$, where $N$ is the number of truncation terms.
+The series in \eqref{Eq:Hankel}, however, is alternating so that a large number of terms may be required to achieve a sufficient numerical accuracy.
+Fortunately, by invoking a convergence acceleration algorithm this series can be transformed into another that converges faster.
+Such an algorithm is the so-called Epsilon algorithm \cite{J:Shanks}.
+The algorithm generates a two-dimensional array called the $\epsilon$-table with entries $\epsilon_r^{(k)}$ where $r$ is the column index and $k$ the location down the column.
+At the initialization phase, the first column is set to zero as $\epsilon_{-1}^{(k)} = 0$, $\forall k > 0$ and the second column is set to the given partial sums $s_k$ of \eqref{Eq:Hankel}, i.e. $\epsilon_{0}^{(k)} = s_k$, $k = 0,1, \ldots N-1$, where $N$ is the number of truncation terms.
 The remaining elements of the $\epsilon$-table are deduced as

 The even columns of the $\epsilon$-table contain increasingly accurate estimates of the infinite series.